brucerennie/graphics/README.md

 On Windows
 ----------

-On Windows graphics uses the native Win32 API.
+On Windows, the Graphics library uses the native Win32 API.

 Examples
 --------